i-love-coffee-i-love-tea/audogombleed.sh/docs/01-creating-a-minimal-example-configuration.md

             3000
             ...

-          can be completed by pressing 2 and <tab> for example
+the number argument can be completed by pressing 2 and <tab> for example